-In order to act as a nominee on an inspection, you will be better informed if you have read the nominee handbook, completed the online revision guide (this will be available shortly) and be in receipt of an up-to-date certificate of completion of the online revision guide.
+In order to act as a nominee on an inspection, you will be better informed if you have read the nominee handbook, completed the online revision guide and be in receipt of an up-to-date certificate of completion of the online revision guide.
 Please keep the certificate safe as the inspection co-ordinator will need to place it in the virtual inspection room before the inspection begins.